 Business Session 6

 Technologies that can contribute to an economically efficient farm sector and the financial viability for farmers, while improving environmental performance and which are socially acceptable, will provide “triple dividends” to sustainability.
-Given the scarcity of resources, however, there are invariably trade-offs in achieving these sustainability goals.
-Moreover, the aims are “moving targets” which must address new issues and changing priorities.
 Technological developments are rapidly evolving and information on the costs and benefits of adopting technologies in agriculture is often imperfect.
-Thus, the choices on technology adoption are made in a climate of uncertainty with a large element of “trial and error” in its application, and the speed and extent of adoption varies considerably among farmers.
-This can have important implications as to the structure of farms and the number of farmers that are able to survive financially in the future.
 Until recently, the impacts of farm technologies were assessed according to relatively few, generally clear and measurable criteria: production, productivity, farm incomes, employment and trade.
-Assessing sustainability is more complex when environmental, social and ethical considerations must be taken into account.
+Assessing sustainability is more complex when environmental and social considerations must be taken into account.

 This session will take up environmental conservation in agricultural development finance by linking up agricultural banks with international financial organizations that promote the financing of environmentally sustainable agricultural projects, the adoption of environmental risk assessment in agriculture and the issuance of green bonds as new financing sources, on the one hand.
 And on the other, several of the challenges that must be met to provide rural financing will be reviewed.
 These range from the low density and remoteness that raise transaction costs to the low level of earnings and high rate of exclusion prevailing in the rural sector, which result in the insufficiency of complementary services that make it possible to obtain information about the capacity of potential borrowers; and how these barriers can be reduced by means of remote technological developments (telephone applications, drones, identification of borrowers using social networks and mobile telephones) and by linking up with companies that conduct rural operations (purchasers of raw materials and sellers of inputs and services).
 In this connection, the expectation is to arrive at recommendations during the session for producing a greater impact on international financing of sustainable agriculture and regarding the use of technology and production chains in accrediting qualified agricultural borrowers.
 The session details appended below: